 If surfing is your newfound love and you’ve recently spent a small fortune (and considerable time) supporting your passion, it makes sense to treat your beloved surfboard like the treasure it is.
 Most of them have a fixed lifespan, especially if you enjoy it so much you break it out often.
 Unfortunately, the moment a board hits the sand and saltwater, it’s begun its path toward damage and destruction if left to its own devices.
 So, it’s up to you to do all you can to avoid common care pitfalls and ensure a long and fun-filled life for your board.

-Here are five must-dos to keep your surfboard in tip-top shape and ready when you are:
+Here are 5 must-dos to keep your surfboard in tip-top shape:

 1. Clean and dry your board after each use.

 Saltwater can have negative effects on almost any surface it touches.
 It’s important to rinse the sand and saltwater off your board using the fresh-water spigots that are usually available by the restrooms at the beach before you leave.
 When you get home, leave your board outside in a shaded area for a little while to ensure it is completely dry prior to putting it away.